mchebitou/docker-kube-sandbox/README.md

     $ kubectl apply -f kubernetes/deployment.yaml
     $ kubectl apply -f kubernetes/service.yaml

-Default credentials to login are :
+Default credentials to be used for login are :

     username: docker
     password: secret